What Is Metal Forging?

 Conclusion

-Metal forging remains one of the most reliable processes for producing high-performance parts.
-From temperature control to advanced equipment and forging methods, it ensures strength, durability, and efficiency that casting or welding cannot match.
+Metal forging remains one of the most reliable manufacturing processes for producing high-performance components.